60 Years of Excellence

 Furze Platt today

-The areas in which the school excelled more than fifty years ago have grown and developed too.
-Furze Platt has an enviable reputation for music and drama; school concerts and shows are booked solidly in advance; the numerous choirs have received generous accolades and the senior school choir has performed abroad.
+The areas in which the school excelled nearly sixty years ago have grown and developed too.
+Furze Platt has an enviable reputation for music and drama; school concerts and shows are booked solidly in advance; the numerous choirs have received generous accolades and senior school choirs have performed abroad.
 We have a number of future stars in the making here.

 The school's sporting success has gone from strength to strength in both traditional sports and also sailing, long jumping and many others.
 Our students have innumerable opportunities to avail themselves of our sporting facilities and clubs.